 From the trailer, I was expecting even more humour, although it leans more into drama.
 I was also expecting the Bridgertons themselves to be more scheming, possibly a down on their luck family hoping to make it big.
 Instead they are a well-to-do family with a warmth that is quite charming.
 My favourite character was the second eldest Bridgerton daughter, Violet.
 She could be described as a woman out of her time but seeing as the programme isn’t really of a time, she seems simply a snarky, funny, rather naive bookworm.
 My other favourite characters include the battleaxes Queen Charlotte and Lady Danvers.
 The men are a little more slim pickings, but Lord Simon really is very attractive, if a little brooding and needy, and his boxer buddy is a grounding influence.

 The programme looks gorgeous.
-I was slightly distracted by bits of Bath and other places I recognise but they are stitched together to make a lovely fantasy version of London and Grosvenor Square.
+I was slightly distracted by bits of Bath (I was at the assembly rooms the day before they started filming) and other places I recognise but they are stitched together to make a lovely fantasy version of London and Grosvenor Square.
 There aren’t many productions where I am blown away by the wallpaper, but there are some beautiful wallpapers in this production.
 The costumes are, of course, something special as well.
 Daphne, in particular, has a number of very attractive dresses, in shades of blue, particularly sky blue.
 My favourite was this dress;

 .. though she’s not particularly happy about wearing it.
 I liked the shape, the sheen and the flowers.
 I don’t know much about fashion or costume history, but I appreciated what I saw.